Best Forex Brokers in South Africa 2024

 Octa is mainly a CFD broker.
 They offer MetaTrader 4 (MT4) & the latest MT5 platforms, and they also have their platforms for forex trading (OctaTrader) & copy trading.
 Their Metatrader platform has support for desktop, web & mobile.
 Their number of trading instruments are limited compared to other brokers.
 For eg. Octa only offers 35 currency pairs for forex trading.
 But they do offer CFDs on Commodity (Gold), Indices (like NASDAQ), stocks, & Cryptos.
 Overall, they have multiple asset classes for CFD trading, but there are only 35 currency pairs for forex trading, which is lower than other CFD brokers.

-At Octa, only USD & EUR account currency options are available to SA traders.
+At Octa, only USD account currency option is available to SA traders.
 But they now offer local Internet Banking option for deposits & withdrawals.
 For funding & withdrawals in SA at Octa, you can use Ozow and EFT.
 Also, you can use your Credit/debit card and Cryptos.
 But they don’t charge any fees on deposits or withdrawals with these methods.

 Octa does not have local phone support & office in South Africa.
 But we found their Live chat support to be quick in answering questions.
 On average, there was no hold time (first the chat is connected to bot), and we were able to get a resolution to our questions.